nhsconnect/visitor-and-migrants/pages/development/development_fhir_api_guidance.md

 The FHIR&reg; standard specifies that users/clients/servers may be authenticated in any way desired.
 However, for web-centric use, oAuth ([RFC 6749](http://tools.ietf.org/html/rfc6749)) is recommended but not mandated by the FHIR&reg; standard.

-For the purpose of GP Connect FoT clients and servers SHALL authenticate using TLS Mutual Authentication (MA) utilising client certificates provided by the NHS Digital for this purpose.
+For the purpose of Visitors and Migrants clients and servers SHALL authenticate using TLS Mutual Authentication (MA) utilising client certificates provided by the NHS Digital for this purpose.

 ### [System Conformance](https://www.hl7.org/fhir/DSTU2/conformance.html) ###